 Rio Ave – 6th position in Primeira Liga (41 points)

 Carlos Carvalhal’s men go into the final 8 games as one of the most in-form teams in the Liga, despite a disappointing loss to Paços in the first game back after the COVID-19 mid-season break.
 In fact, from the 10th of January until the 12th of June, Rio Ave has played 11 Liga matches and have lost just once.
 The key to their movement up the table and into European contention has been how solid they have been in those big matches with fellow European contenders.
-During this run, they have drawn with FC Porto, Sporting CP, Famalicão as well as beating Vitória.
-Then in those games against the mid-table and bottom half teams, they have been remarkably consistent.
+During this run, they have drawn with FC Porto, Sporting CP, and Famalicão as well as beating Vitória.
+Then in those games against the mid-table and bottom-half teams, they have been remarkably consistent.
 The side is built on a great defence and that has been pivotal, in those games where they may not create a lot, they more often than not will avoid defeat because of their great defensive organisation.
 They have conceded just 26 goals all season which is the third-best record in the entire league, with only FC Porto and SL Benfica conceding less.

 Benfica and Braga are the stand-out tough fixtures for Carvalhal’s men but if their recent form has taught us anything, they will consistently take points from the other 6 matches against those teams below them and could come away with something from both clashes with Braga and Benfica, especially considering that both sides are not in good form at all.